goodalexander/goodalexander.github.io/_posts/2023-09-24-failed-health-plans.md

 8. Spending time in airports / airplanes end up scrolling a lot on the phone to kill time.
 Vastly overestimated amount of deep work I could get done

 By and far the most important life change I made was regular travel to NYC over weekends.
 This was - for the most part - a big mistake.
 Inevitable large delays on airlines.
-Often times airlines have no wifi so there are productivity holes that force you to work more on weekdays to make up for lost time
+Often times airlines have no wifi so there are productivity holes that force you to work more on weekdays to make up for lost time.
-Had to shift bedtime later to accommodate for travel delays / consistency with NYC social scene End up forming short term relationships that have chaotic follow on because you’re going back to Puerto Rico.
+Had to shift bedtime later to accommodate for travel delays / consistency with NYC social scene.

+End up forming short term relationships that have chaotic follow on because you’re going back to Puerto Rico.
 I did not anticipate this and should have.

 The second “meta problem” was that the non-compliance with Saturday/ Sunday workout plans made my entire diet /exercise plan more of a guideline than a strict regimen.
 This was not good.
 I think it’s far better to spell out exactly what you’re going to do rather than what you’re going to aspirationally do.

-To do the amount of Cardio that I want to do along with the amount of weight training, I also split my cardio up into 2 sessions.
+To do the amount of Cardio that I want to do along with the amount of weight training, I also split my exericse up into 2 sessions.
 This did not originally have a negative affect on HRV but it *did* when I started layering in late eating and losing control of my overall diet/exercise routine.
 Essentially I was operating in too much of a caloric deficit - and so would inhale like 400 calories, often at night - otherwise I'd get too hungry to sleep.
+The time committment was also too high to be sustainable, especially going into earnings season.

 The other note here - is I’m still in optically very good shape.
 I think that’s also part of the problem.
 My secret KPI was my abdominal definition not my overall health metrics, but I know for sure that the health metrics are the first thing to go as the workout intensity and energy levels are dropping far before physiological changes kick in.